 A specialist of the works of French writer Marguerite Duras and French theorist Roland Barthes, her research interest is in contemporary French and Francophone literatures and cultures.
 A member of MCL since 2002, she teaches French at all levels.

-Christina Keppie - Associate Professor of French (2008)
+French Language Advisor & Associate Professor of French & Linguistics (2008)

 Trained in linguistic anthropology, Dr. Keppie’s research interests lie in French Canada and Acadia.
 In particular, she works in various areas of sociolinguistics and applied linguistics.
 Her current research path is documenting the role of festivities and traditions in regards to language ideologies of the Acadian diaspora throughout the Canadian Maritimes, Québec, and Maine.